Scheduling & Fees

 Only music that is of a sacred, religious, or classical nature may be played in the chapel.
 The mention of God or Jesus does not necessarily make a song religious.

-For weddings using the organ or piano, only TCU Chapel musicians may be used, no exceptions.
+For weddings using the organ, only TCU Chapel musicians may be used, no exceptions.
 The fee for a TCU musician is $300 and must be paid no later than 90 days prior to the wedding date.

 Services of an organist/pianist include: a music consultation, overall coordination of music, presence during the rehearsal and ceremony, opening pieces on the tower bells, a 30 minute pre-ceremony concert, processional music, accompaniment as needed, recessional music, the playing of the tower bells as guests are leaving, both organ and piano music, if desired.